sean-wiesner8/AI_minesweeper/README.md

 Expert: n = 22, m = 99
 Then specify if you want to use the Single-Point or Constraint Satisfaction alogirthm to run, and then specify if you want a random tile to open the tile with the lowest local probability given the need to make an uncertain move.

-To train a DQN: 'run agent.py' in the DeepQModel directory.
+To train a DQN: `run agent.py` in the DeepQModel directory.
 You can select the game board size by modifying the NUM_TILES variable on line 17, and you can select the number of mines by modifying the NUM_MINES variable on line 18.